Gravydigger/blog/src/content/post/arch-install/index.md

 # passwd
 ```

-It's generally unwise to do everything in root once our system is installed, so let's add a user.
+As it's generally unwise to do everything in root once our system is installed, let's add a user.
 I'll use the username `gravy` and add the user to the group `wheel`.

 ```
 # useradd -mg users -G wheel gravy